 The two-phase orthodontic treatment helps the dentist recognize the misalignment of teeth at an early stage.

-Diagnosing the problem early can make the treatment convenient both for the dentist and the patient.
+Diagnosing the problem early can make the treatment convenient for the dentist and the patient.

 Therefore, visiting an orthodontist early can help the patient achieve positive results.

-The treatment also helps detect the jaw discrepancy and prevent the future extraction of permanent teeth.
+The treatment also helps detect jaw discrepancies and prevent the future extraction of permanent teeth (WebMD).

 Phase 1 treatment helps develop the jaw so that it can accommodate permanent teeth easily in the future.